 Just like the original above, with a BWB you are going to sell 2 ATM calls and buy 1 ITM call.
-However this time you are going to SKIP over the next OTM call strike and move up 1 extra level.
+However, this time you are going to SKIP over the next OTM call the strike and move up one extra level.
 This creates spacing between the ATM call and the OTM call allowing you can capture more premium.

 - Buy 1 ITM Call